Respect Leads council to advise on university-wide initiatives

 - Leading efforts for regular campus climate surveys with the first survey planned for Spring 2021;

-- Creating an open conversation path with the Lipscomb Black Alumni Council; and
+- Creating an open conversation path with the Lipscomb Black Alumni Council and other alumni of color;

 - Hosting Respect Leads events and activities that foster a welcoming community and advance diversity and inclusion on campus; and